Fruity Pie Biscuit Bombs

 • Muffin tin

-• Powdered sugar, milk or water, and almond extract for the glaze
+• Powdered sugar, milk or water, and almond extract (or vanilla) for the glaze

 How to make it